raspishake/rsudp/paper/paper.md

 seismic framework for Python [@Beyreuther:2007; @Megies:2011; @Krischer:2015].
 `rsudp` is multi-threaded and architected according to a modular producer-consumer data-flow paradigm (\autoref{fig:flow}).
-The detection algorithm employs a recursive short-term long-term average ratio (STA/LTA) computation threshold function from `obspy`, executed repeatedly within a loop over the incoming data.
+The detection algorithm employs a recursive short-term/long-term average ratio (STA/LTA) computation threshold function from `obspy`, executed repeatedly within a loop over the incoming data.